This is Overlake

 - The Independent: The Upper School student newspaper.
 Not distributed to parents, but students may take copies home.

-- OAC: Overlake Athletics Club supports the athletics program at Overlake.
+- OAC: Overlake Athletic Club supports the athletics program at Overlake.
 All parents are welcome, even if their students don’t participate in interscholastic sports.

 - OFTA: Overlake Friends of the Arts is an arts booster club that helps with costumes and in other areas of the arts.
 All parents are welcome, even if their students don’t participate.